 Green light for Canongate office development

-Summix Capital has been planning permission by the City of Edinburgh Council for the development of a new office project in the heart of the Old Town.
+Summix Capital has been granted planning permission by the City of Edinburgh Council for the development of a new office project in the heart of the Old Town.

 Located at 179 Canongate, the developer said its proposals will introduce a characterful office development and offer much-needed workspace in the area.